 Prof. Gabriele’s research is generally concerned with religion, violence, nostalgia, and apocalypse (in various combinations), both in the medieval & modern worlds.
 See his academic CV for a full list of his work or look below for summaries.

-Prof. Gabriele has published articles on apocalypticism and the emperor Otto III, the image of Charlemagne in the Oxford Song of Roland, the anti-Jewish violence of the First Crusade, the use of memory by King Philip I (1060-1108) of Francia, the intellectual formation of Pope Urban II (1088-99), the use of prophecy in chronicles of the First Crusade, and the problems inherent in contemporary Crusade Studies.
+Prof. Gabriele has published articles on apocalypticism and the emperor Otto III, the image of Charlemagne in the Oxford Song of Roland, the anti-Jewish violence of the First Crusade, the use of memory by King Philip I (1060-1108) of Francia, the intellectual formation of Pope Urban II (1088-99), the use of prophecy in chronicles of the First Crusade, the problems inherent in contemporary Crusade Studies, and the ghosts of 19th-century historiography.
 All of his academic articles are available for free as PDFs.
 Click this link to view/ download them.

 An Empire of Memory: The Legend of Charlemagne, the Franks, and Jerusalem before the First Crusade (Oxford UP, 2011).